retaildevcrews/relayrunner/docs/DataDictionary.md

 ### 1.1 Primary Entities Used

-We have defined 5 types of data for the RelayRunner API (RRAPI).
+Below are the primary types of data for the RelayRunner API (RRAPI).
 Those are as follows:

 | Type Name       |  Description    |  Notes                             |     RRAPI  | LodeRunner |
 | :-------------- | :-------------- | :--------------------------------- | :----------| :----------|